-From April 2006 the Government introduced new rules for the accounting arrangements for Firefighters' pensions.
-In addition a New Firefighters' Pensions Scheme (NFPS) was introduced for regular and retained firefighters employed with effect from 6th April 2006.
-Responsibility for policy on the pension schemes rests with the Department for Communities and Local Government.
-The administration and payment of individual pensions under the old and new pension schemes and benefits is the responsibility of fire and rescue authorities.
+A new Firefighters' Pensions Scheme (2015) was introduced for regular and retained firefighters employed with effect from 1st April 2015.
+Responsibility for policy on the pension schemes rests with central government.
+The administration and payment of individual pensions under the three pension schemes and benefits is the responsibility of fire and rescue authorities.